Ph.D. Candidate in Finance at Merage School of Business, UC Irvine

 My research focuses on understanding how individual behaviors, cognitive biases, and market dynamics interact to shape financial world.

+Through this website, I aim to share my academic journey and research updates.
 Whether you're a fellow researcher or simply curious about behavioral finance, I hope you’ll find something here that resonates with you.

 Thank you for visiting, and I look forward to sharing more with you soon!